SH3LLco/obsidian-generate-block-id/README.md

-# Obsidian Show Block
+# Obsidian Generate Block ID
-Simple plugin that allows you to right click on a line and show block refence ID.
-From the menu you can copy the block to your clipboard.
+Ribbon and command palette to generate a human-readable block ID based on header structure.
+If no headers are present it uses file name.
+Each block is generated with sequential numbers.